gregordr/ImageStore/README.md

 After that, you can go into the frontend and backend folders, and run ```npm i``` in both, then ```npm start```.
 This should make them serve content.

 Last, spin up a NGINX instance, with the configuration file found in ```./nginx```.
 Now, you should be ready to go.

+## Contributing:

+Accepted feature requests can be seen under projects/ToDOs.
+If you have a new feature request, feel free to open an issue.

+If you would like to implement a feature, please create a PR to the ```test``` branch.